 Customs duties have an important bearing on trade.
 England accepted long ago the principle of what is called Free Trade; that is, she decided to impose no duties either on her exports or imports.
 The principle has reference only to foreign and not to internal trade.

-In India exports as well as imports were subject to duties until recent times.
-The duty on imports was much higher than that on exports.
+much higher In India, the duty on imports was than that on exports.
 Exemptions from export duty were made from time to time, and in 1875 the only exports still taxed were rice, indigo and lac.
 English cotton goods were among the articles on which import duties were imposed.
 In 1876 the Secretary of State decided on a repeal of those duties, and in 1877 the House of Commons passed a resolution affirming that policy.
 In India effect was given to that policy in the two succeeding years by the repeal of duties on many articles and on several kinds of manufactured cotton goods.
 In 1882 import duties on all articles, with only two exceptions, were repealed.
 They were retained on salt and liquors, because those articles are subject to an internal excise duty.
-Arms and ammunition were afterwards subjected to a duty on political grounds.
-A small import duty was imposed on petroleum which comes from Russia and America.
+Arms and ammunition were afterwaids subjected to a duty on political grounds. import duty was imposed on petroleum which comes from Russia and America.
 The principle of Free Trade in regard to imports was thus for a time very largely established in India.
 England, however, maintains duties on Indian tea and coffee.
-An export duty remains, that on rice, chiefly grown in Burma.
-It is levied at the rate of three annas per maund.
+The principal export duties now levied are those on rice, tea and jute.

 In 1894, in consequence of financial pressure the Government of India changed their policy.
 The principle of Free Trade was partially changed.
-"The tariff of 1875 under which, with the exception of the precious metals, almost everything imported into India was subject to a duty of 5 per cent., was with some modifications restored."1 Silver bullion was included among dutiable articles, and cotton goods then excepted were afterwards included.
-In 1896 cotton varns were freed from duty.
-A duty of 31 per cent. ad valorem was imposed on cotton manufactured goods imported from abroad and a corresponding excise duty at the same rate was imposed on goods manufactured at mills in India.2 The Indian tariff list shows 109 classes of articles, subject to customs duty.
-Most of the articles vield very little income.
-The most important source of revenue is cotton goods.
-Next in importance are spirituous liquors, petroleum, sugar and metals, including silver.
+"The tariff of 1875 under which, with the exception of the precious metals, almost everything imported into India was subject to a duty of 5 per cent., was with some modifications restored."
+Silver bullion was included among dutiable articles, and India, by Sir John Strachey, p.
+188.